How to complain in general and about admissions, exclusions and SEND in schools in Wales, Scotland and Northern Ireland.

 Complaining to Ofsted

 Ofsted cannot respond to or resolve individual complaints but it is possible to tell Ofsted about a problem with a school.
-They can use the information provided to decide when to inspect and what areas to focus the inspection on.
+They can use this information to decide when to inspect and what areas to focus the inspection on.

-Ofsted could take a range of actions from no further action to an immediate inspection of the school, see Complaints to Ofsted about schools (PDF 230KB).
+Ofsted could take a range of actions from no further action to an immediate inspection of the school, see Complaints to Ofsted about schools (PDF).

 School admission appeals